Large Celestial Bodies

 Enter the number from the column to the left into the text box next to the appropriate word in the right-hand column.

-1. a galactic nucleus, or center, from which massive amounts of energy are emitted; so far only found in some very distant galaxies star
+5. a galactic nucleus, or center, from which massive amounts of energy are emitted; so far only found in some very distant galaxies constellation

-2. named set of specific stars which, from the point of view of the observer, form a group supernova
+8. named set of specific stars which, from the point of view of the observer, form a group galaxy

-3. a large, isolated, gravitationally bound group of stars pulsar
+10. a large, isolated, gravitationally bound group of stars binary star

-9. a pair of stars in orbit around their common center of gravity binary star
+11. a pair of stars in orbit around their common center of gravity star

 12. a large cloud of gas and dust in outer space black hole